Hackplayers/evil-winrm/README.md

     -k, --priv-key PRIVATE_KEY_PATH  Local path to private key certificate -r, --realm DOMAIN               Kerberos auth, it has to be set also in /etc/krb5.conf file using this format -> CONTOSO.COM = { kdc = fooserver.contoso.com }
-    -s, --scripts PS_SCRIPTS_PATH    PowerShell scripts local path --llm LLM_NAME               Name for the LLM provider to use (Ollama, Openai, Anthropic, Mistral-ai, Gemini) --llm-model LLM_MODEL_NAME   The LLM model to use --llm-url LLM_URL            The url of LLM service (used by Ollama and other local LLM providers) --llm-api-key LLM_API_KEY    The LLM api key to use
+    -s, --scripts PS_SCRIPTS_PATH    PowerShell scripts local path --llm LLM_NAME               Name for the LLM provider to use (Ollama, Openai, Anthropic, Mistral-ai, Gemini, AzureOpenAI)
+        --llm-model LLM_MODEL_NAME   The LLM model to use --llm-url LLM_URL            The url of LLM service (used by Ollama and other local LLM providers) --llm-api-key LLM_API_KEY    The LLM api key to use